nolannish/UI-HUDs-Setup-A4/README.md

 - Dash with Shift
 - Collect Coins by moving over them
 - Score Counter on the top right
+- Score counter has animation to in when incrementing
+- Ability to pause the game and access a settings menu

 ## Credits